g-r-a-n-t/music-training/README.md

                         scale to base chord selection off of.
 Example: "major" -r SCALE_ROOT, --scale-root=SCALE_ROOT
                         root to base scale off of.
-Example: "C" -w, --written-hint    prints the name of the chord you are tasked with playing
+Example: "C" -w WRITTEN_HINT, --written-hint=WRITTEN_HINT
-  -a, --audible-hint    audibly plays the chord you are tasked with playing -t, --two-hands       checks if the chord was played in both hands
+                        prints the name of the chord you are tasked with playing.
+Parameters: progression, shorthand -a, --audible-hint    audibly plays the chord you are tasked with playing -t, --two-hands       checks if the chord was played in both hands
 ```